 Varicose Veins Are A Serious Vein Disease That Gets Worse With Time And If Left Untreated, Can Lead To Deadly Blood Clots

 Over 24 Million Americans are suffering from varicose veins.
-What people should know is that varicose veins is not just a cosmetic issue.
-It is a serious medical condition that only gets worse with time, leading to potentially deadly results.
+What people should know is that varicose veins are not just a cosmetic issue.
+They are a serious medical condition that only gets worse with time, leading to potentially deadly results.